 Classes for this course occur on Mondays and Wednesdays in accordance with the lecture scheduled on this syllabus.
-The first class is on Monday, March 7, 2016.
+The first class is on Monday, March 6, 2017.
+Unless otherwise noted, all classes will take place at 8:00 PM Eastern Time.